kokoko3k/koko-aio-slang/docs.md

         This could be needed when dealing with vertical games.
         Use -1 to let the shader try to guess if the rotation is needed.
     Wrap mode:
+        This feature is static, to use it you have to manually enable it by removing the leading: "//" from "//#define ALLOW_BG_IMAGE_TEXTURE_WRAP_IN_SHADER" in config.inc

         What to do outside the image:
         0  Mirrored repeat because so is configured in main .slangp.
         1  Clamp to border and it means black.